Palais-Royal: Philippe II, Duke of Orléans

 When the Duke of Orléans died in 1701, his son became the head of the House of Orléans.
 The new Duke and Duchess of Orléans took up residence at the Palais-Royal.
 Two of their daughters, Charlotte Aglaé d'Orléans, later the Duchess of Modena, and Louise Diane d'Orléans, later the Princess of Conti, were born there.

 At the death of Louis XIV in 1715, his five-year-old great-grandson succeeded him.
 The Duke of Orléans became Regent for the young Louis XV, setting up the country's government at the Palais-Royal, while the young king lived at the nearby Tuileries Palace.
-The Palais-Royal housed the magnificent Orléans art collection of some 500 paintings, which was arranged for public viewing until it was sold abroad in 1791.
+The Palais-Royal housed the magnificent Orleans Collection of some 500 paintings, which was arranged for public viewing until it was sold abroad in 1791.

 He commissioned Gilles-Marie Oppenord to redesign the apartments of the Duchess on the ground floor in 1716 and to decorate the Grand Appartement of the Palais Brion in the light and lively style Régence that foreshadowed the Rococo, as well as the Regent's more intimate petits appartements.
 Oppenord also made changes to the Grande Galerie of the Palais Brion and created a distinctive Salon d'Angle, which connected the Grand Appartement to the Grande Galerie along the rue de Richelieu (1719–20; visible on the 1739 Turgot map of Paris).
-All of this work was lost, when the Palais Brion was demolished in 1784 for the installation of the Théâtre-Français, now the Comédie-Française.
+All of this work was lost, when the Palais Brion was demolished in 1784 for the construction of the Salle Richelieu, now hosting the Comédie-Française.

 Louis d'Orléans

 After the Regency, the social life of the palace became much more subdued.
 Louis XV moved the court back to Versailles and Paris was again ignored.
 The same happened with the Palais-Royal.
-Louis d'Orléans succeeded his father as the new Duke of Orléans in 1723.
+Louis d'Orléans succeeded his father as the new duke of Orléans in 1723.
 He and his son Louis Philippe lived at the other family residence in Saint-Cloud, which had been empty since the death of the Princess Palatine in 1722.

 Claude Desgots redesigned the gardens of the Palais-Royal in 1729.

 Louis Philippe I

-In 1752 Louis Philippe I succeeded his father as the Duke of Orléans.
+In 1752 Louis Philippe I succeeded his father as the duke of Orléans.
 The Palais-Royal was soon the scene of the notorious debaucheries of Louise Henriette de Bourbon who had married to Louis Philippe in 1743.
 New apartments (located in what is now the northern section of the Rue-de-Valois wing) were added for her in the early 1750s by the architect Pierre Contant d'Ivry.
 She died at the age of thirty-two in 1759.
-She was the mother of Louis Philippe II d'Orléans, later known as Philippe Égalité.
+She was the mother of Louis Philippe II, Duke of Orléans, later known as Philippe Égalité.
 A few years after the death of Louise Henriette, her husband secretly married his mistress, the witty marquise de Montesson, and the couple lived at the Château de Sainte-Assise where he died in 1785.
 Just before his death, he completed the sale of the Château de Saint-Cloud to Queen Marie Antoinette.